emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 UHD sources may be up to 10-bit Rec.2020.
 Blu-ray sources are 8-bit.
 Online streaming sources are probably 8-bit.
 Higher bit rates have more color values and are less susceptible to banding.

-4:4:4 is a full bandwidth signal, with full (Cr, Cb) vertical and horizontal resolution.
+4:4:4 is a full bandwidth signal, with full (Cb, Cr) vertical and horizontal resolution.
 4:2:2 needs 2/3rds the bandwidth, with ½ horizontal resolution and full vertical resolution.
 4:2:0 needs ½ the bandwidth, with ½ horizontal resolution and
 ½ vertical resolution.